 Jackson Pollock was a brilliant and creative artist who was not afraid to try new techniques with art.
 He is known for being a founder of Abstract Expressionism and the gestural technique, also known as action painting.
-He never saw much success in his lifetime, but today his painting fetch millions of dollars and are considered extremely valuable.
+He never saw much success in his lifetime, but today his paintings fetch millions of dollars and are considered extremely valuable

 The Value of Jackson Pollock’s Art Today.

 In 2013, Jackson Pollock Number 16 sold for over $32 million at Christie’s New York City.
 This was an astounding amount of money for eight 30 3/4 and 22 1/2-inch paintings.